 2. Imagine the Potential

 When it comes to creating good in the world, Golway is a man of imagination.
 "The first industrial robot was invented by George Devol in 1954, and it weighed 4,000 pounds.
 Now it's 2017, and we can put a robot in a box and begin to teach it to build human organs."
 The evolution has been remarkable, and while the first 3D-printed organ hasn't arrived yet, Golway believes it's on the way.
-"I am convinced the speed of innovation will quickly close the remaining gap and allow my generation to realize the benefit."
+"I am convinced the of innovation will quickly close the remaining gap and allow my generation to realize the benefit."
 It's important to be happy, but it's also important to use your time well.
 Humans are capable of creating amazing things that can bring about profound change.

 3. Listen and Learn

-"One of the best ways for you to realize your passion potential is to look others in the eye and genuinely listen to what they are saying," Golway says.
+"One of the best ways for you to realize your passion potential is to look others in the eye and to what they are saying," Golway says.
 When you listen, people will tell you what they really need, and you might be surprised at what you can offer each other.
 "Spend time with eye-to-eye human interaction."
 You might discover your passions are complementary, and you can help each other along in your pursuits.

 4. Plan Your Work, and Work Your Plan

 Golway says it's important to attack your passion purposefully.
 "Collect your thoughts, , and ensure you are spending time on realizing your passion potential," he advises.
 Evaluate how well your activities are pushing you along the path.
 And stick to it, even when it's tough.
 "I've found that if I record in a journal or planner, I'm more likely to accomplish the plan."
 This mindfulness will help keep you focused and on the right path.